GLOBAL BRAIN INSTITUTE

 01:00

-Which figure should replace the white area?
+Which figure is the same?

 a.